Felix Perez Camacho: Tenure

 In 2004, a class action lawsuit was filed against Camacho claiming refunds of approximately $112 million as a result of the earned income tax credit.
 The complaint was amended in 2006 wherein the class asked for approximately $135 million.
 The parties settled the case for $90 million.
 In anticipation of the court’s approval of the settlement agreement, the Camacho Administration managed to set aside millions of dollars in order to begin payments according to the terms of the settlement agreement.

 The government budget was lower as well, at $396 million from a previous $500 million.
 Another first, also due to legislative mandates, was that the budget was based on gross receipt taxes, which at that time was four percent.
 That model simply didn't work as GRT fluctuates too much over the year and the law was later rescinded.
 Eventually the GRT was raised from four to six percent much to the dismay of the private sector.
 The entire administration took temporary cuts in pay, including the governor.
 Non-essential government employees were placed on a 32 hour work week until revenues started recovering.

 One of Camacho's challenges in taking office was the change of having an elected attorney general.
 In the past, the appointed attorney general worked for the governor but now the elected attorney general saw his role as a watchdog and became very litigious.
 Moylan, first cousin to Lieutenant Governor Moylan, told the governor that the courts would define his limits and that he was not the governor's lackey anymore.
 The joke at the time was that the A.G. for attorney general, also stood for “aspiring governor."

 Lawsuits and legal challenges defined those first two years and the dynamic of being the governor of Guam changed.
 The legislature, at the time, believed that the position of Governor of Guam held too much authority as granted by the Organic Act of Guam.
 Even though there was a Republican majority in the Legislature, several of the senators also had aspirations to be governor.

-Second term

-He is a member of the Knights of Columbus and participates in many civic activities.
-He was honored as one of the Outstanding Young Men of America and received the Pacific Jaycees Three Young Outstanding People award.

 Personal life

 Camacho's wife is Joann Garcia Camacho.
 They have three children and three grandchildren.
 Mrs. Camacho is a niece of Vicente "Ben" Gumataotao, the mayor of Piti and first cousin of Jose Gumataotao, the husband of the former US Treasurer, Rosa Gumataotao Rios, the cousin of judge Vernon Perez, and other cousin of a local entrepreneur Valentino Gumataotao Perez.
+He is a member of the Knights of Columbus and participates in many civic activities.
+He was honored as one of the Outstanding Young Men of America and received the Pacific Jaycees Three Young Outstanding People award.